giahp/giup_jobsearch/README.md

 # GIUP- A JOB HOSTING PLATFORM APPLICATION

 ## Overview
-GIUP is a web application designed to connect employers with individuals seeking temporary/contract work in hospitality and event industry.
-Our platform connects businesses in this sector with skilled temporary workers, ensuring seamless operations during peak seasons, special events, and staffing fluctuations.
+GIUP is a web application designed to connect employers with individuals seeking temporary work in the hospitality and event industry.
+Using ReactJS for front-end, Node.js for back-end, and MongoDB as database management, our platform connects businesses in this sector with skilled temporary workers, offering seamless account authentication, application tracking and job management with an interactive design.

 The Name 'GIUP': in Vietnamese, 'giúp' means help, and that is the spirit of the app, is to assist business to find staff and worker to find work.